 Project BackgroundThe region is undertaking the implementation of the Wake County Transit Plan, which was adopted in June 2016 by the Capital Area Metropolitan Planning Organization (CAMPO), Wake County and the Research Triangle Public Transportation Authority (GoTriangle).
 The Wake County Transit Plan allocates significant resources to the Town of Cary’s transit system (GoCary) to support the system’s growth of community-based fixed route bus services where need exists over the next 10 years.

-As a result of this allocation and Cary’s need to expand and enhance its local fixed-route bus services to serve more of its citizens in a comfortable and convenient manner, the Town must provide adequate supportive facilities to accommodate infrastructure needs of this growth.
-Further, the Wake County Transit Plan allocates resources to the development of fixed-guideway transit in the form of Bus Rapid Transit (BRT) and Commuter Rail (CRT) transit, which will converge in Downtown Cary at a multimodal facility that will serve as the Town’s central transfer hub.
+has outgrown the Depot’s current location.
+The Wake County Transit Plan allocation further supports Cary’s need to expand and enhance its local fixed-route bus services to serve more of its citizens in a comfortable and convenient manner.
+The Town must provide adequate supportive facilities to accommodate the infrastructure needs of this growth.
+Further, the Wake County Transit Plan allocates resources to the development of fixed-guideway transit in the form of Bus Rapid Transit (BRT) and Commuter Rail (CRT) transit.
+These will converge in Downtown Cary at the multi-modal facility, which will serve as the Town’s central transfer hub.